pbcquoc/seq2seq/README.md

   In training state, we forward questions and try to predict answers.
 The model is followed by
   ![GitHub Logo](http://suriyadeepan.github.io/img/seq2seq/seq2seq2.png)

+  In sampling pharse, i use multinomial distribution to sampling next word.

 # Dependencies
   * Python 2.7
   * Tensorflow 1.xx